xinkk/HW1/README.md

 # HW1
 this is homework 1 for EC601A2
-there are two ways to run this code
+there are two ways to run the reflection code
 1: download and install Processing from processing.org open the .pde file with Processing run the .pde file as sketches